 Special/intensive studies of water quality are typically conducted over a finite time period and are targeted toward understanding or characterizing specific water quality issues.
-This type of study differs from "routine" monitoring that is conducted over a long timeframe and that typically generates information necessary to describe general water quality conditions.
+This type of study differs from "routine" monitoring that is conducted over a long timeframe and typically generates information necessary to describe general water quality conditions.
 The sampling protocol for intensive studies is site-specific and is based on the contaminant(s) of concern.
 These studies typically require multiple samples per site over a relatively short timeframe.
 If the contaminants of concern have significant seasonal or daily variation, season of the year and time of day variation are accounted for in sampling design.
 The number of sampling sites, sampling frequency and parameters vary depending on the study.

 Each year, a number of special water quality studies are conducted in the state; these studies include monitoring conducted in support of TMDL development and watershed monitoring projects.
 Results of special studies may be summarized in the form of a published document, an unpublished report, or may exist only as raw data.
-Surveys of aquatic communities are occasionally conducted by lowa DNR staff as part of special studies.
+Surveys of aquatic communities are occasionally conducted by Iowa DNR staff as part of special studies.
 Special water quality studies conducted by colleges and universities as part of undergraduate and graduate projects are also potential sources of water quality data and other water-related information.

-• Best professional judgment of lowa DNR staff lowa DNR utilizes observations of professional staff of the lowa DNR bureaus of Fisheries and Wildlife, as well as professional staff in other agencies, to assess support of aquatic life uses in certain types of lowa waterbody segments that have historically lacked chemical, physical, and/or biological water quality data.
-For example, due to the lack of relevant criteria for assessing wetland quality, water quality assessments for these segments have historically been based primarily on observations of biologists in the lowa DNR Wildlife Bureau.
-Although wetland water quality sampling was conducted during the 2012-2016 period, and although several wetland assessments were based on results of this monitoring, the majority of lowa wetland assessments remains based primarily on best professional judgment.
+• Best professional judgment of Iowa DNR staff

+Iowa DNR utilizes observations of professional staff of the Iowa DNR bureaus of Fisheries and Wildlife, as well as professional staff in other agencies, to assess support of the aquatic life use in certain types of Iowa waterbody segments that have historically lacked chemical, physical, and/or biological water quality data.

-Results of volunteer monitoring Any data collected by volunteer monitors that meet Iowa's credible data requirements will be considered for use in the development of the 305(b)/303(d) Integrated Report.
+• Results of volunteer monitoring

+Any data collected by volunteer monitors that meet Iowa's credible data requirements are considered for use in the development of the 305(b)/303(d) Integrated Report.

-Methodology for Iowa's 2018 water quality assessment, listing, and reporting Page 16 of 118.
+Methodology for Iowa's 2020 water quality assessment, listing, and reporting Page 16 of 100.